Conditions of camping

 6. Camp set-up

 6.2 Subject to size constraints, the maximum setup per allocated campsite is as follows: one family tent and x 1 two-person tent per site plus one car; or three x 2 person tents per site plus one car; or one caravan and annex per site plus one car.
+These set ups can also include one gazebo/meals area.

 6.3 All property belonging to you and your guests must be kept within the confines of the campsite boundaries.